 Slow-Cooked Pork with New Mexico Red Chile Sauce

 Tender slow-cooked pork shoulder braised in a smoky and mildly spicy New Mexico red chile sauce, perfect for tacos or rice bowls.
-This mexican-inspired pork ready in about 450 minutes pairs pork shoulder, dried New Mexico red chiles, vegetable broth for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 350 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This mexican-inspired pork ready in about 450 minutes blends pork shoulder, dried New Mexico red chiles, vegetable broth into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 350 calories and feeds 6, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients